 You’re probably asking, “How much does it cost?”
 We’ll get there.
-This latest revision has been significantly updated, and provides some seriously useful tools to aid in project management (this is a project after all), and time management.
-To prove how useful Live In Spain will be to you, here are some questions you should ask yourself if you’re planning on applying for a Retirement or Non-Lucrative Visa:
+For 2019, the book has been significantly updated, and provides some seriously useful tools to aid in project management (this is a project after all), and time management.
+To prove how useful Live In Spain will be to you, here are some questions you should ask yourself if you’re planning on applying for a Retirement / Non-Lucrative Visa:

 “Overall, this was a surprisingly comprehensive guide that includes lots of detail that would be difficult for someone to find online on their own.
 And the resources at the back are like the cherry on the sundae.
-So useful!”
+So useful!”– Shawna N.

 “Great job.
 This is definitely a needed service.
-Hopefully those that follow will buy it like hot cakes.”
+Hopefully those that follow will buy it like hot cakes.”– T.W.

 The crown jewel of the Tools included with the purchase of Live In Spain is the Visa Requirements Checklist.
 Read on for more information about this fantastic tool!

 We can help!
 The Gathering What You Need chapter discusses those requirements, and provides you with specific guidance for each.
 You will be tracking forms, documents, and other requirements, and you should have a system to help keep you organized.

 What you need is the Visa Requirements Checklist!
 What is it?
 It is the tool to help you keep track of which documents you have, which ones you need, and the various states of those documents.
 As I mention in the Live In Spain, having this tool would have made our application process so much easier and less stressful.